VijayyPatel/ATM-Interface/README.md

 # ATM Interface Application

-This project is a simple ATM simulation application built using Java.
+This project is a simple ATM Interface application built using Java.
 The application allows users to perform basic banking operations such as withdrawing money, depositing money, and checking their account balance.

 ## Features